Prime Factorization of ideals in commutative rings, with a focus on Krull rings: General Krull rings

 (8) If $R = R_1 \times \cdots \times R_n$, then $R$ has exactly $n$ minimal prime ideals by the first paragraph of this proof.
 Thus, if $R$ has a unique minimal prime ideal, then $n=1$, which implies that $R$ is either a Krull domain or an SPR. \end{proof}

 The divisor class group of a Krull domain is very important because it measures how far away the Krull domain is from being a UFD.
-The next corollary shows that the class group of a general Krull ring is enough for its factorization property.
+Let $R$ be a Krull ring and Inv$_t(R)$ be the group of $t$-invertible regular fractional $t$-ideals of $R$.
+Then Inv$_t(R)$ is a free abelian group with a basis $X^1(R)$, and hence $Cl(R)$ is generated by the set of ideal classes in $Cl(R)$ containing a height-one prime ideal.
+The next corollary with Theorem \ref{thm5.2} shows that the class group of a general Krull ring reflects its ideal factorization property (cf. Theorem \ref{chracter-cg}(3)).

 \begin{corollary} Let $R$ be a general Krull ring, $\mathfrak{I}_u(R)$ be the set of integral $u$-ideals of $R$, and $\mathfrak{I}Prin(R)$ be the semigroup of integral principal ideals of $R$ under the usual ideal multiplication.
 Then the following statements hold. \begin{enumerate} \item $\mathfrak{I}_u(R)$ is a commutative semigroup with identity under $I*J = (IJ)_u$ for all $I,J \in \mathfrak{I}_u(R)$ and $\mathfrak{I}Prin(R)$ is a subsemigroup of $\mathfrak{I}_u(R)$. \item $\mathfrak{I}_u(R)/\mathfrak{I}Prin(R)$ is an abelian group and $Cl(R) = \mathfrak{I}_u(R)/\mathfrak{I}Prin(R)$. \end{enumerate} \end{corollary}